BorisChumichev/modelicaSublimeTextPackage/README.md

 Syntax definitions will be applyed for all sources with 'mo' extention.
 Or you could manually enable syntax through command palette: 'Set Syntax: Modelica'.

+### Atom.io editor support

+Thanks to [Matthis Thorade](https://github.com/thorade) there is an Atom.io editor conversion of this package.
+For more details on how to use it check [it's repository](https://github.com/thorade/atom-language-modelica3).

 ### Contributing

 Everyone can contribute to the package development.
 You are welcome to submit a pull request or create an issue.
 Package is not well tested yet so feedback from first users is really appreciated.
 Please create an issue if you find any bugs.